 Rocker/cam cover: Cross drilled through two adjacent retaining screws or studs.

-Turbo:Cross drilled through one retaining screw or stud fastening the compressor housing to the centre housing and the nearest retaining screw or stud to it fastening the turbine housing to the centre housing.
+Turbo:- Cross drilled through one retaining screw or stud fastening the compressor housing to the centre housing and the nearest retaining screw or stud to it fastening the turbine housing to the centre housing.

-Engines may be sealed at any time by a Licensed Eligibility Scrutineer and only by written permission in advance from the Championship Organisers or a Licensed Eligibility Scrutineer may seals be broken.
+Engines may be sealed at any time by a Licensed Eligibility Scrutineer and only by written permission in advance from the individual who applied the seal and from the Championship Organisers may seals be broken.

 11.8 Suspension: